Government Support Available to businesses

 Bounce Back Loans

-From Monday 4 May at 9am, small business will be able to apply for a Bounce Back Loan.
+From Monday 4 May, small business have been able to apply for a Bounce Back Loan.
 Application is through a simple online form for up to £50,000 or 25% of their turnover, whichever is lower.

 The loans will come with a 100% guarantee for lenders, unlike CBILS.
 They are more likely to be accepted than some loan applications which may have been rejected by their bank.
 During the first twelve months, businesses will not have to pay fees or interest or make any repayments.